QoS-aware energy-efficient workload routing and server speed control policy in data centers: a robust queueing theoretic approach: QoS constraints

+and state that the upper bound of the worst-case sojourn time by robust queueing theory (From Theorem $2$) given by:

+has same functional dependence on $\lambda/(1-\rho)$ and $\sigma_a^2, \sigma_s^2$ as Kingman's bound.
+They mention that their \textit{``robust queueing theoretic approach leads to the same qualitative conclusions as stochastic queueing theory''}.

+As done in \citet{Bandi2015}, we first run simulations for a single server queue with different parameters of arrival process ($\lambda, \mu, \sigma_a, \sigma_s$) and calculate the sojourn time quantile with predefined probability level $1-\varepsilon$.
+Because we generate instances with a large number of arrivals and services to be close to the steady state (we track $S_n$ with sufficiently large $n$), the variability parameters do not have to consider index $n$.
+Then, we fit a function for the variability parameters in equation~\eqref{eqn:functional_form_vp_PS} such that the $S_{\text{UB}}$ value is adapted to a simulation-based quantile value.
+We present the detailed procedure of the numerical experiments and results in Section 2 in the online supplement.

-The actual arrival process for each server is constructed by thinning and superposition.
-The external arrivals of each application are probabilistically splitted or thinned by routing rules (thinning process).
-This thinned process generates a flow of application $i$ to server $j$, and a particular server receives an aggregate incoming request from the various applications (superpositioning process).
-Section~\ref{subsec:thinning} discusses the thinning process, and Section~\ref{subsec:superposition} explains the superposition process.
+Once obtaining variability parameter values, we can substitute the QoS constraint with its approximate but tractable condition as in equation~\eqref{eqn:slatoineq}.
+However, the actual arrival process in our model is constructed through thinning and superposition of the external (original) arrival processes.
+The external arrivals of each application are probabilistically split or thinned by routing rules (thinning).
+This thinned process generates a flow of application $i$ to server $j$, and a particular server receives an aggregate incoming request from the various applications (superposition).
+Therefore, to properly handle server-wise QoS constraints, we must examine the relationship between uncertainty sets of external, thinned, and aggregated processes.
+Section~\ref{subsec:thinning} presents a discussion on the thinning of arrival process, and Section~\ref{subsec:superposition} explains the superposition of arrival processes.